jorgeberen/jorgeberen/README.md

 - ⚡ Fun fact: ...
 -->

-## I am a Front-END Developer from Spain, based in São Paulo.
+## I am a Front-End Developer from Spain, based in São Paulo.

 My focus is on all things JavaScript and Node.js.
 I am also learning ReactJS and know a fair bit of PHP and Wordpress.
 Learning new technologies and leveraging new tools is exciting!

 I am currently working as a freelance developer and I am also open to remote or full-time positions.